Everything On DocuSign Phishing Attacks in 3 Minutes

 How A DocuSign Phishing Scam Works

-Threat actors are upping their attack game in Office 365 - employing sophisticated tactics such as impersonating DocuSign email notifications to steal employees’ credentials, which can be used to access important business documents.
+Threat actors are upping their attack game in Microsoft 365 - employing sophisticated tactics such as impersonating DocuSign email notifications to steal employees’ credentials, which can be used to access important business documents.
 In such an attack, a user receives a fraudulent email mimicking the content seen in legitimate emails sent by Docusign to notify a user that there is a document ready for them to review.
 The phony email contains a malicious payload link concealed in text and hosted via multiple redirects designed to confuse victims, and to bypass simple URL detection in emails that aren’t able to crawl numerous redirects.
 If a victim falls for such a scam, his or her DocuSign login credentials and business email account credentials, as well as any sensitive information stored on these accounts, are compromised.

 Some Notable Stats